mdrobisch/roseguarden/README.md

 - a RFID-reader (e.g. RC552): reading and writing the tags
 - a relay-module: controling the door-openers
 - a dc-dc-converter: supplying the control unit
+- a micro-usb cable of 30cm length: connect dc-dc-converter to the control unit
+- some internal cable: e.g. from dc-dc converter tp the relay module

 Case and Mounting
 -----------------

 The case ist modeled with the powerful open source software FreeCAD.
 Have a look in the hardware folder for the current stable version of the board and its case.
-It is designed to be 3d-printed with dimensions of 145mm x 145mm.
+It is designed to be 3d-printed with dimensions of 145mm x 145mm x 60mm.
 The design uses suckers to mount the device to windows or doors.
 With a few modifications you can also use screws for a more stable mounting.
-Be aware that the RFID-Signal could only reach throw 30mm non-metallic walls or glass.
+Be aware that the RFID-communication could only reach throw about 30mm non-metallic walls or glass (+ aboout 20mm rfid-module-to-wall distance).

 ![freecad](documentation/screenshots/freecad_raspberry_plate_model_v4.png)